GodAspire/bo3.gsc/README.md

 # GSC for VS Code

 This neat little extension allows you to code your .gsc scripts in VS Code with full support for Black Ops III.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The extension also includes quite a lot of code snippets and some other features.

 ### Prerequisites